[Observing Sessions]

 Observing Field

 Once you reach the Nature Center you'll drive past the main gate to the parking lot at the end of the long driveway.
-(Look for our signs to guide your way - see below.)
+(Look for our signs to guide your way.)
 Only members or visitors with heavy equipment and handicap individuals are allowed to drive down the dirt service road leading to the observing field and observatory.
 All others must park in the main lot and walk down (north) the service road towards the observatory.
 This rule will be strictly enforced as space around the observing area is limited.

 Admission